Clipy/KeyHolder/README.md

 ## Dependencies
 The source code is dependent on hotkey library.
 - [Magnet](https://github.com/Clipy/Magnet)

+## Hot to Build
+1. Move to the project root directory
+2. Install dependency library with `carthage` or `submodule`
+ - `carthage checkout --use-submodules`
+4. Open `KeyHolder.xcworkspace` on Xcode.
+5. build.

 ### Contributing
 1. Fork it ( https://github.com/Clipy/KeyHolder/fork )